-The College leases a portion of the Transitional Studies Building (TSB) to the Washington State Employment Security Department and the term expires on April 30, 2024.
+The College leases a portion of the Transitional Studies Building (TSB) to the Washington State Employment Security Department and the original lease expired on April 30, 2024.
+A new lease was signed which expires on April 30, 2029.
 Payments are monthly based on the contract terms and conditions.
 Leases receivable are reported net of amortization on the Statement of Net Position.
 The lease receivables are reported at net present value using the State of Washington's incremental interest rate unless otherwise noted in the contract term.
-Revenue recognized under this lease agreement during the year ended June 30, 2022 was as follows:
+Revenue recognized under this lease agreement during the year ended June 30, 2024 was as follows: